Ultimate Invasion: Epilogue (Ultimate Universe #1 one-shot)

 Two weeks have passed since The City was sealed.
 Richards has taken up the name of Doom as he and Iron Lad spring Thor from his cell in Asgard.
-When they reach Mjolnir, they find it guarded by the prison's warden Sif and a few Asgardian soldiers.
-As Iron Lad attacks, Thor calls Mjolnir to him as he defeats the remaining soldiers.
-Thor then teleports himself, Iron Lad, and Doctor Doom away from the prison with Sif caught in the process.
-Moments later at Stark Tower, the four stand before a frozen Captain America as Iron Lad states that getting him out will be a complicated process.
-Iron Lad works to persuade Sif into helping them as he states Thor is supposed to be the true king of Asgard, which confuses him.
-Doom explains that the Maker comes from another universe and made Earth-6160 in his image by averting the origins of its heroes, and that they are working to undo his changes by using the memory log on Earth-6160's heroes while he is trapped in The city.
+Doom explains that the Maker comes from another universe and made Earth-6160 in his image by averting the origins of its heroes, and that they are working to undo his changes.
 Tony reveals the Maker helped Loki kill Odin and steal Thor's birthright.
 Thor agrees to help them, with Sif states that she will stick around.

-Moments later, the four make it to the Maker's castle in Latveria.
-They enter a room filled with different repositories.
+The four make it to the Maker's castle in Latveria and enter a room filled with different repositories.
 Sif speculates that each one must contain a relic of a stolen life, with Doom stating each one "holds around a hundred".
-Before they make plans, they are ambushed by Duggary, who wounds Thor and knocks down the rest before Iron Lad fires a repulsor blast at his face.
-After Thor manages to the transport the group and one repository back to Stark Tower, Iron Lad uses an invention to help heal Thor as Doom finds a spider in the repository.
-Back in Latveria, Henri informs the Council of what happened and that Howard's son was responsible for his injuries.
-Hulk gives his condolences to Henri as he claims that Tony "has given them North America".
-Iron Lad and Doom see an Stark/Stane space station about to fire on Stark Tower, as Hulk states to Duggary that they intend to frame Tony and his allies as terrorists in a false flag attack.
-The space station fires as Tony uses the Engine built into his armor to teleport the group.
-Hulk states to the rest of the Council that they will pin the destruction on Stark as, while they were the ones who fired the laser, his family's company built the satellite.
+Before they make plans, they are ambushed by Henri Duggary, who wounds Thor and knocks down the rest before Iron Lad fires a repulsor blast at his face.
+After Thor manages to the transport the group and one repository back to Stark Tower, Iron Lad heals Thor as Doom finds a spider in the repository.
+In Latveria, the Maker's council attacks Stark Tower, framing Iron Lad and his allies as terrorists in a false flag attack.
+Iron Lad secretly survives along with his allies, suggesting the forming of a resistance effort against the council.